The early response process provides an initial community response to concerning physical- or emotional-health behaviors.

 Student safety is the highest priority.
 Responses may vary depending on the severity of the concerns and the intensity, duration, and frequency of the behaviors.
 Regardless of the severity of the concern, a consultation will be arranged with the student and a member of health services (depending on if it is an emotional or physical health concern).
 At that time, a member of health services, in consultation with the director of health and student support services, will determine the nature and urgency of the concern.

 An appropriate response will be pursued that will reflect the best interests of the individual and the community.
 Responses could range from a one-time consultation to the exercising of the personal leave policy found in this handbook.
-In response to situations involving harm to self or others, the acting director of student life or a school dean and the student’s parents will be notified.
+In response to situations involving harm to self or others, the dean of students and the student’s parents will be notified.
 If the student is a boarder, the director of residential life and house parents will also be notified.